HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 This implementation guide discusses a mechanism for providing the CDS service configuration from CDS Hooks requests.
 The use of this mechanism is required for the advanced functionality of coordinating between order-select and order-sign.
 There is no requirement to use additional configuration options at this time.
 Other possibly useful configuration options, such as to filter out non-serious alerts, might be the focus of a future project.

-### <span style="color:silver"> 3.1.6 </span> The CDS Hooks Feedback Endpoint and the CDS Service
+### <span style="color:silver"> 3.1.6.1 </span> The CDS Hooks Feedback Endpoint and the CDS Service
 {:.no_toc}

-The feedback service...TODO: discuss https://github.com/cds-hooks/docs/wiki/Feedback-endpoint-for-CDS-Hooks-1.1
+The [CDS Hooks feedback service](https://github.com/cds-hooks/docs/wiki/Feedback-endpoint-for-CDS-Hooks-1.1) provides a mechanism for the CDS Service to receive an update from the client on the acceptance or rejection of a suggestion.
+This is valuable information to enable a service to improve its behavior towards the goal of the end-user having a positive and meaningful experience with the CDS.
+There are four distinct, possible outcomes for an end user's single interaction with a CDS Hooks suggestion card: suggestion accepted, card ignored, card dismissed without reason, card dismissed with reason.
+While the feedback mechanism could potentially provide the CDS Service with greater context for coordination between `order-select` and `order-sign` card responses, the coordination mechanism described in this IG does not require its use.
+EHR clients that implement the hook coordination mechanism (see [advanced implementation](#-330--advanced-implementation)) MAY integrate feedback to inform how the service filters cards.
+However, this is not a requirement.

 ### <span style="color:silver"> 3.1.7 </span> Filtering CDS Hooks response cards at `order-sign`: CDS Service versus EHR Client